cunnie/docs/ghetto_raid.md

   ARC: 24G Total, 2073M MFU, 20G MRU, 120K Anon, 1303M Header, 574M Other
   Swap: 14G Total, 23M Used, 14G Free
 ```
 We see we have 5GB RAM at our disposal for our L2ARC (32GB total - 1GB Operating System - 24GB ARC = 5GB L2ARC).
-We know that approximately 40GB L2ARC requires 1 GB of RAM, so we can make a 200GB L2ARC partition.
+We know that approximately 38GB L2ARC requires 1 GB of RAM, so we can make a 190GB L2ARC partition.

 We use a combination of `sysctl` and `diskinfo` to determine our disks:

 ```
-foreach DISK ( `sysctl -b kern.disks`)
+foreach DISK ( `sysctl -b kern.disks` )
   diskinfo $DISK
 end
 da8	512	16008609792	31266816	0	0	1946	255	63